-- (viii) Rasier Operations entering into the Rasier Operations Contract as alleged in paragraphs 35 to 37 with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - (ix) Rasier Operations making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 38 above; - (x) Uber B.V. charging the Fare to the Rider's credit card or PayPal account, withholding an amount reflecting a fee for use of the Uber Partner app and remitting the balance to the UberX Partner, as alleged in paragraph 47; - (xi) one or more of the Uber Entities, either alone or in combination, communicating an intention to pay, and paying, procuring the payment of, or reimbursing UberX Partners for, Regulatory Fines incurred by UberX Partners in Victoria, as alleged in paragraph 59; and - (xiii) one or more of the Uber Entities, either alone or in combination, employing the Greyball program, as alleged in paragraph 67. - 74.
-At all material times from 1 November 2014 and throughout the Victorian Claim Period Uber Inc, Uber B.V., Rasier Operations, Rasier Pacific (from around 21 December 2015), and, further or alternatively, one or more of the other Uber Entities intentionally assisted, encouraged or directed the commission of offences against ss 158(1) and 165 of the Victorian Transport Act as alleged in paragraphs 69 and 71 and/or intentionally assisted, encouraged or directed the commission of an offence against ss 158(1) or 165 as alleged in paragraphs
+(viii) Rasier Operations entering into the Rasier Operations Contract as alleged in paragraphs 35 to 37 with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders;

-69 and 71 where the entity or entities knew that it was probable that an offence against the other of ss 158(1) and 165 would be committed:
+- (ix) Rasier Operations making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 38 above; - (x) Rasier Operations facilitating access to rental vehicles for UberX Partners for the purpose of them providing UberX, as alleged in paragraph 38A above; - (xi) Uber Australia providing UberX Partners with a smartphone, further a smartphone and data plan, for the purpose of them providing UberX, as alleged in paragraph 48A above; - (x)(xii)Uber B.V. charging the Fare to the Rider's credit card or PayPal account, withholding an amount reflecting a fee for use of the Uber Partner app and remitting the balance to the UberX Partner, as alleged in paragraph 47; - (xi)(xiii) one or more of the Uber Entities, either alone or in combination, communicating an intention to pay, and paying, procuring the payment of, or reimbursing UberX Partners for, Regulatory Fines incurred by UberX Partners in Victoria, as alleged in paragraph 59; and - (xii)(xiv) one or more of the Uber Entities, either alone or in combination, employing the Greyball programEvasion Tools, as alleged in paragraph 67. - At all material times from 1 November 2014 and throughout the Victorian Claim Period Uber Inc, Uber B.V., Rasier Operations, Rasier Pacific (from around 21 December 2015), and, further or alternatively, one or more of the other Uber Entities intentionally assisted, encouraged or directed the commission of offences against ss 158(1) and 165 of the Victorian Transport Act as alleged in paragraphs 69 and 71 and/or intentionally assisted, encouraged or directed the commission of an offence against ss 158(1) or 165 as alleged in paragraphs 69 and 71 where the entity or entities knew that it was probable that an offence against the other of ss 158(1) and 165 would be committed: - (a) by reason of the matters referred to at paragraph 72 and paragraph 57 concerning knowledge and intention; and - (b) by engaging in the following acts: - (i) Uber B.V. operating and making the Uber app available to Riders on the terms of the Rider Contract, which enabled Riders to request

-- (a) by reason of the matters referred to at paragraph 72 and paragraph 57 concerning knowledge and intention; and - (b) by engaging in the following acts: - Uber B.V. operating and making the Uber app available to Riders on the terms of the Rider Contract, which enabled Riders to request UberX from UberX Partners who did not satisfy the Compliance Requirements;
+UberX from UberX Partners who did not satisfy the Compliance Requirements;